AlexWendland/public-note/OMSCS/CS7641/Week 1 - Chapter 1 Machine Learning.md

 >- Performance measure $P$: percentage of games won against opponents, and
 >- Training experience $E$: playing practice games against itself.

+In what follows we use Checkers to provide an example of the process you go through to design a learning system.
 # Training experience

 There are important classifications of training experience.